davidflanagan/notMNIST-to-MNIST/README.md

 MNIST, however, and you can probably use numbers as large as 1800 for the test files and 50000 for the training files.

-The script chooses a random sample of notMNIST glyphs, but sets the random seed so that it produces the same sample on each run.
-If you remove the random.seed() call you can produce different MNIST-compatible data sets on each run.